 Based on available staff time, funds, and the body of water's history of harmful algae blooms, monitoring frequency should be similar to a beach bacteria-monitoring program.
 Sample high use beaches one to two times per week and lower use beaches one time per week.
 Beaches with sporadic use or limited access might not warrant monitoring.
 If you can't monitor at your beach, consider posting resources listed below to help beach users minimize health risks.

+If you or your pet is currently experiencing severe symptoms of potential harmful algae bloom exposure please seek immediate medical or veterinary attention.
+Then report your harmful algae bloom incident exposure as soon as possible after contacting your medical or veterinary care provider.
 Report human and animal illnesses that may be due to harmful algae blooms to the MDH Foodborne and Waterborne Illness Hotline by calling 1-877-366-3455.
 Health care providers and veterinarians can report suspect or clinically diagnosed cases of harmful algae bloom-related illnesses to MDH by calling 651-201-5414.
-Veterinarians, visit the MDH web site for information on HABs-related illness, including clinical features, differentials diagnoses, and treatment options.
+Veterinarians, visit the MDH web site for information on HAB-related illness, including clinical features, differential diagnoses, and treatment options.

 Whether you are monitoring beaches for HABs or not, you can post information to help beach users make their own decisions about swimming, fishing, and other activities.
 You are free to print and use these posters: